 - Spend 20%+ of Your Time Recruiting.
 Recruiting isn’t fun.
 But nothing is more important once you have something.
 Force yourself to spend 20% of your time doing it.
 If you aren’t investing 20% of your time, you’re doing less important things with that time.

-- Get on a Jet.
+- Go Visit Your Customers In-Person.
 Often.
 Go visit your customers, partners, and prospects.
-Relationships aren’t built on the phone or on a Zoom.
-Or at least, only very superficial ones are.
+Relationships aren’t built on the phone or a Zoom.
 If you are going long, you gotta show up for the important ones.
+And while Zooms aren’t the same, do more of them.
+Do 5-6 customer Zooms a week.
+And then somehow, really meet all your top customers.

 - Slow Down the Biggest Decisions.
 Speed Up All Other Decisions.
 Actually, I never got this golden advice but needed it.
 Big decisions — slow them down.
 If you are risking the company, it almost always can wait a week.
 Get more advice.
 Sleep on it.
 Mull it over.
 But everything else?
 Push those decisions down and move faster.
 As long as you can fix any mistakes later.